A tour of the National Gallery of Athens

 Street Market (1979-1982) by Panayiotis Tetsis

-The exhibition starts in the museum lobby with a 15m long triptych bursting with the colours, noises and aromas of a downtown Athens marketplace, painted in the artist’s characteristic post-Impressionistic style.
-It’s a scene that says that the Athens’ National Gallery is open to everyone.
+The exhibition starts in the museum lobby with a 15m long triptych bursting with the colours, noises, and aromas of a downtown Athens marketplace, painted in the artist’s characteristic post-Impressionistic style.
+It’s a scene that says that Athens’ National Gallery is open to everyone.

-Known as ‘the father of Greek painting’, Lytras was a favourite of King Otto and his portrait of the king and Queen Amalia is his defining work.
+Known as ‘the father of modern Greek painting’, Lytras was a favourite of King Otto and Queen Amalia and his portrait of the royal couple is his defining work.
 However, it was this larger-the-life portrait of the wife of a Greek industrialist that got him noticed by Athens’ newly formed Bourgeoisie – even more so given the super-opulent gold frame made in France.

 On the Terrace (1897) by Iakovos Rizos